osic/ref-impl-kolla/documents/ease-of-use/osic-provisioning.md

 cd /opt/ref-impl-kolla/scripts/
 ./poll.sh
 ```
+This script will poll individual servers using Ironic IP.
+Once the server becomes available it will display output as `Available`.

+__Proceed to next step only when `Available` message is displayed.__

 ##### Step 4: The next step is to set up default gateway and assign PXE address to `bond0` interface.
 ```shell